skuid/skuid-labs/experiments/dataSources/airtable/README.md

 Field metadata suggests that the picklists are simply ``strings``.
 But Skuid allows you to override these fields to be picklists - and define the options available.
 Look for the ``Stage`` field in the Applicants model.

 Reference Fields:
 The relationship between Applicant and Position is managed with a reference.
-The Airtable metadata suggest this an ``Array`` type field.
-Skuid does not handle these fields very well, and so you cannot simply override their metadata.
+Airtable metadata indicates that this an ``Array`` type field.
+Skuid does not handle these fields very well.
+You cannot simply override their metadata as a Picklist.
 What I had to do was create UI-only picklist fields to represent these fields.
 Look at the "ApplyingFor" field in the Applicants model.
 - The source for the picklist values is another model.
 - Model actions on the Applicants model are used to populate the UI field on model query, and to update the Airtable field whenever the UI-only field is changed.
 This keeps the UI elegant and the database correct.